Bradbev/easydoc/README.md

 Markdown is rendered in the right hand panel when files are clicked from the TOC.
 The corpus of files can be searched with a simple regex.

+> NOTE: Easydoc will only reindex the root directory upon startup.
+It currently does
+> no file watching.

 ## Purpose

 The main purpose of Easydoc is to support high level documentation in a source code